Recycling and Reducing Waste

 Not only are there municipal barriers to successful recycling in many cities, but it takes significant changes in behavior to get it right.
 A few non-recyclable items in a recycle bin can render the entire bag unrecyclable to the hauler.
 For recycling to be successful, local municipalities, landlords, customers, baristas, and even adjacent businesses all have to work together to keep recyclable materials out of the landfill and non-recyclable materials out of recycling bins.

-When looking at the waste generated at a Starbucks store – cardboard boxes, milk jugs, syrup bottles, aseptic cartons, and coffee grounds – most of it can be found behind the counter or in the backroom.
-That means, even though many of our stores recycle these items, our customers typically don’t see our recycling efforts in action.
+When looking at the waste generated at a Starbucks store – cardboard boxes, milk jugs, syrup bottles, juice cartons, coffee grounds, and waste from our customers – most of it is generated behind the counter or in the backroom.
+That means that even though many of our stores recycle these items, our customers typically don’t see these recycling efforts in action.